 Prior to his departure, Sadoski will take a hiatus from Other Desert Cities to begin filming "The Newsroom" Dec.
 5-25.
 He will return to the production for two weeks beginning Dec.
 27 to conclude his run.
 Understudy Matthew Risch, who co-starred with Other Desert Cities leading lady Stockard Channing in the Broadway revival of Pal Joey, will step in for Sadoski during the December dates.

-The cast of Other Desert Cities also features Tony Award winner Stockard Channing (Six Degrees of Separation, The House of Blue Leaves) as matriarch Polly Wyeth, Golden Globe winner Stacy Keach (Indians, "Hemingway") as Lyman Wyeth, Tony nominee Judith Light (Lombardi, "Ugly Betty") as Silda Grauman and Rachel Griffiths ("Brothers & Sisters") in her Broadway debut as Brooke Wyeth.
+Other Desert Cities was originally scheduled to close Jan.
+8, 2012, but critical raves and strong box-office sales prompted Lincoln Center Theater to extend the production into an open-ended run.
+The remainder of the original Broadway cast will continue with the production.
+The cast of Other Desert Cities also features Tony Award winner Stockard Channing ( Six Degrees of Separation, The House of Blue Leaves) as matriarch Polly Wyeth, Golden Globe winner Stacy Keach ( Indians, "Hemingway") as Lyman Wyeth, Tony nominee Judith Light ( Lombardi, "Ugly Betty") as Silda Grauman and Rachel Griffiths ("Brothers & Sisters") in her Broadway debut as Brooke Wyeth.

 Here's how LCT bills the play: "In Other Desert Cities Brooke Wyeth (Griffiths), a once promising novelist, returns home after a six year absence to celebrate Christmas in Palm Springs with her parents, former members of the Reagan inner-circle (Channing and Keach), her brother (Sadoski) and her aunt (Light).
 When Brooke announces that she is about to publish a memoir focusing on an explosive chapter in the family’s history, the holiday reunion is thrown into turmoil and the Wyeths are both bound together and torn apart as they struggle to come to terms with their past."